Why an emergence package?

 Climate, yes... but also power grids are overloaded.
 The grids can't handle the demand for power anymore and on sunny and windy days the amount of sustainable power make the grids sweat.
 Electricity is even very cheap or in some days even free just to unload the grids.
 These two reasons will happen again.
 The latter, for now, is not yet direct a disaster but the first category, the solarwind and sabotage, will very sure be.

 But there are more causes.
-In 2007 an Apache helicopter was doing a low flying exercise in the dark and hit a major powerline leaving 50.000 households without power for several days, wave goodbye to the contents of your freezer and fridge...
+In 2007 an Apache helicopter was doing a low flying exercise in the dark and hit a major powerline leaving 50.000 households without power for nine consecutive days, wave goodbye to the contents of your freezer and fridge...
 In 2017 it happened again but luckily on a smaller scale.
-Floods are a huge risk as well and they occur more frequent than ever thanks to climate change.
+Floods are a huge risk as well and they occur more frequent than ever thanks to... yes climate change again.

 Poll

 And then there is this ultimate disaster looming in the east by the phenomenon called Putin and his imperialistic expansion fever.
 For that latter matter be aware of hackers and read the part of digital security.
 But that would be easy.
 Have you ever taken a good look at the North Sea?
 The energy and internet network infrastructures there are hard to secure physically.
 The energy transition spreads the risk but the North Sea is an easy and big target.
-And that is a sure and assured fact.
+And that is a sure and assured fact as Russian and Chinese vessels show an interest and one internet cable to Finland has already been ripped apart not being an accident.

 And now on 11 February 2024 Trump announced that he encourages Putin to declare war on NATO members that have not yet met the 2% of their GDP on defence.
 He has a point but he thinks he can ignore the consequences.
 And then this poll showed up.
 Michelle Obama has not yet given a reaction but I keep my fingers crossed.